RyHensel/ArcGIS-Pro-Custom-Geoprocessing-Grouping-Excel-Export/README.md

     T --> U["Set output path and finalize Excel writer"] U --> V["Write Excel file to disk with pandas/openpyxl"]
 ```

+## This tool is especially useful if:

+- Your data has a logical parent-child relationship
+- You frequently reorganize Excel exports after the fact
+- Field aliases and domain descriptions matter in reports
+- You want structured Excel outputs with minimal post-processing

 ## Version History
 ### v1.4